CountFormer: A Transformer Framework for Learning Visual Repetition and Structure in Class-Agnostic Object Counting: Methodology

 where $X_i \in R^{H \times W \times 3}$ represents the input image, and $y_i \in R^{H \times W \times 1}$ is a binary spatial density map.
 This map features 1's at the central location of the objects, denoting their presence, and 0's elsewhere where objects are absent.
 The total object count can be ascertained by performing a spatial summation over the density map.
 We aim to develop a visual object counter with a generalized approach, designed to work on a test set, even when provided with no exemplars, denoted as follows:

-We employ the DINOv2 \cite{dinov2} vision foundation model to execute self-supervised knowledge distillation, enhancing the model's ability to understand the feature space within the images.
+We employ a pretrained DINOv2 \cite{dinov2} vision foundation model as the visual encoder to extract self-supervised representations with strong spatial coherence.
 To preserve the spatial relationships inherent within the input images, we incorporate positional embeddings into the visual feature representations.
 The feature vectors, which now embody both the distilled knowledge and spatial context, are subsequently processed through a ConvNet-based decoder.
 This transformation yields a density map that is subsequently refined by a linear regression layer, resulting in a single-channel heatmap.